Irene Paredes: International career

-As of October 2021, Paredes is the captain of the Spanish national team, together with former Barcelona teammate Jennifer Hermoso, who is the vice-captain and Barcelona captain Alexia Putellas, who is the third captain.

 On 14 February 2022, Paredes was ruled out of the inaugural edition of the Arnold Clark Cup after suffering a muscle tear in her left thigh and was replaced by Sheila García.

+Paredes was part of the Spain squad called up for the UEFA Women's Euro 2022.

+Paredes was called up to the 23-player Spain squad for the 2023 FIFA Women's World Cup.

+On 6 April 2023, Paredes made her return to the national team in a 4–2 international friendly win against Norway after she had resigned from the national team, along with her captaincy role in October 2022, following disagreements between a few players and the RFEF over unfavourable conditions in the dressing room.
+On 20 August, she won the FIFA Women's World Cup after Spain defeated England 1–0 in the final.
+On 1 December, she returned from injury to play her 100th match for the national team in a 2–3 defeat against Italy in a group stage match of the 2023–24 UEFA Women's Nations League.

+On 25 July 2024, Paredes was called up to the Spain squad for the 2024 Olympics where they lost to Germany in the Bronze Medal Match.

+On 10 June 2025, Paredes was called up to the Spain squad for the UEFA Women's Euro 2025.

 Personal life

 Paredes is in a relationship with former Spain hockey player Lucía Ybarra.
 During her stint at PSG, the couple lived together in Saint-Germain-en-Laye.

 In April 2021, Paredes and Ybarra announced that they were expecting their first child together.
 On 13 September, Paredes announced the arrival of their son Mateo, who was born the day before, in an Instagram post.
 Paredes had already asked coach Jorge Vilda not to summon her to the national squad for 2023 FIFA Women's World Cup qualification due to the forthcoming birth.
+Ybarra and Mateo accompanied Paredes to the 2023 FIFA Women's World Cup tournament in New Zealand and Australia.